Dakayl/accountlinker/README.md

 Created by Dakayl (french LARPer) for RPG community.
 Have fun guys.

-You are free to edit, change and improve this little mod.
+You are free to edit, contribute, change and improve this little mod.
 Please see the licence (GNU GPL 3.0).

 ## Current Goals